You've decided to own a pet!

 If you have bought or been given a dog or cat and you have not received any paperwork regarding the transfer of ownership on the NSW Companion Animals Register, you should contact the previous owner to ensure a Change of Owner/Details (C3A) form is sent to council.

-If you can't contact the previous owner, you will need to complete a Statement of animal ownership form and submit this to Council.
+If you can't contact the previous owner, you will need to complete a Statutory Declaration and submit this to Council.
 We will add your details to your pet's information.
 You will need to know your pet's microchip number.
 Your vet can assist with this.